explorai/ML-Prerequisites-Quiz/index.md

 \*Knowledge of **statistics** (descriptive statistics, regression, sampling distributions, hypothesis testing, interval estimation etc.), **calculus** (derivatives), **linear algebra** (vectors & matrix transformation) and **probability** (conditional probability/Bayes theorem) is **recommended but not necessary**.
 We encourage you to research and read on those topics.

 _Total of 30 questions, answers available here:_  [Answer Key](https://github.com/explorai/ML-Prerequisites-Quiz/blob/gh-pages/answerKeys.md).   _You are responsible to assess your level of knowledge and share the results with your coach, it will help us help you.
-This quiz is hard, score over 75% is an A grade_
+This quiz is meant to challenge, score over 80% is an A grade_

 ***